rohitpatwa/leetcode/Readme.md

 547. Friend Circles : Keep a set of seen people.
 Now iterate on people from 1 to N, only those who are unseen.
 Do BFS on all it's unseen friends and mark all of them as seen.
 40. Combination Sum II : Similar to finding subsets problem.
 Here find subsets whose sum is equal to target.
 Sort candidates and skip repeat numbers.
 654. Maximum Binary Tree : Find the max value and its index from the list.
 Create a node with max val. node.left = func(nums[:idx]), node.right = func(nums[i+1:]).
-346. Moving Average from Data Stream : Keep a queue of size k.
+346. Moving Average from Data Stream : Keep a queue of size k and keep track of window sum.
 Keep pushing numbers until capacity and return average.
 937. Reorder Data in Log Files : Iterate over logs and separate letter logs and digit logs.
 Sort letter logs and append them together in the result.
 259. 3Sum Smaller : Sort nums.
 Run and fix i from 1 to n-2.
 Run j=i+1, k=n-1. if nums[i]+nums[j]+nums[k]<target, count+= k-j, j+1; else: k-= 1.
 713. Subarray Product Less Than K : 2 pointer approach.
 Run right ptr by 1.
 Then till the subarr product is less than k, increment left by 1.
 Add right-left+1 to count.